 Yes, we are not shackled and picking cotton, but as Douglass stated in his speech way back in 1852, “The sunlight that brought life and healing to you, has brought stripes and death to me.
 This Fourth of July is yours, not mine” is still relevant today because stripes are still coming down on Black bodies, and we are still dying daily.

 What, to this slave descendant, is your 4th of July?
 It is a day to spend with my family.
 Because the 4th of July is a federal holiday, it is one of the few times we all can gather together.
-My twin sons, who are now six, have learned all of our people didn’t gain freedom from slavery until the slaves in Texas were informed on June 19, 1865 slavery had ended.
-This was almost two years after President Lincoln issued the Emancipation Proclamation.
-For the last few years, I have taken them to a Juneteenth celebration which celebrates our freedom and the date when the slaves in Texas learned about the Emancipation Proclamation.
+My twin sons, who are now six, have learned all of our people didn’t gain freedom from slavery until the enslaved black people in Texas were informed on June 19, 1865 slavery had ended.
+This was over two years after President Lincoln issued the Emancipation Proclamation.
+For the last few years, I have taken them to a Juneteenth celebration which celebrates our freedom and the date when the enslaved blacks in Texas learned about the Emancipation Proclamation.
 I want them to know our story which is weaved into all aspects of our American history.
 Not only do I want my children to know, I also want my students to know what our plight was even if it means being reported.

 The 4th of July is a time to enjoy my family.
 My parents were married on July 6, 1985, so we always celebrate their wedding anniversary; my parents will be married for 32 years this year and that’s remarkable.
 That’s my focus – love and the strength of my family.
-It is also a time to reflect on where we were as a people and how far we have to go for all of us to truly enjoy freedom.
-No, I do not believe we should condemn minorities for celebrating this holiday, but they need to be well informed about our history and not deceived about the injustices we are still fighting today.
+It is a time to reflect on where we were as a people and how far we have to go for all of us to truly enjoy freedom.
+No, I do not believe we should condemn people of color for celebrating this holiday, but they need to be well informed about our history and not deceived about the injustices we are still fighting today.